chanelleassaad/AdminPanelShop/README.md

-# Azsft
+# Azsft - Candy Shop Admin Panel

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.
+It is a Candy Shop Admin Panel that allows administrators to manage shops, orders, and user accounts.

 ## Development server